-go-go dancing for Elvis by Leslie Greentree is the story of two sisters: the beautiful sister, who travels the States as a dancer for an Elvis impersonator, and her more conventional sister, who stays home and renovates her house.
+go-go dancing for Elvis is the story of two sisters: the beautiful sister, who travels the States as a dancer for an Elvis impersonator, and her more conventional sister, who stays home and renovates her house.
 It’s a story of love, jealousy, betrayal, and the people who used to have our phone numbers.
 Most of all it’s a story about Hawkeye Pierce and power tools.

 Leslie Greentree is a conversational poet whose artful talk is not afraid to engage any subject head-on.
 Her unpretentious, sometimes comic, lower-case poems have an irresistible charm.
 They pull us into the funk and drama of her everyday experience and, further, into the center of her interior life.